-- 23 Prepared Graduates:

-- 24 5.
-Read, write, and analyze the elements of music through a variety of means to demonstrate musical
+- Read, write, and analyze the elements of music through a variety of means to demonstrate musicalliteracy. - 26 6.

-- 25 literacy.

-- 26 6.
 Aurally identify and differentiate musical elements to interpret and respond to music.

-- 27 Grade Level Expectation:

-- 28 3.
-Identify and demonstrate intermediate form/structure, meter/beat groupings, and timbre
+Identify and demonstrate intermediate form/structure, meter/beat groupings, and timbre elements.

-- elements.

 - 3 Students Can: - 4 a.
 Form/Structure: Aurally identify ABA, verse/refrain, coda. - 5 b.
 Meter/Beat groupings: Identify and demonstrate duple and triple meter/beat groupings (2/4, 3/4) - 6 and strong vs. weak beat within a measure. - 7 c.
-Timbre: Aurally categorize organize instruments into categories.

-- 9 Colorado Essential Skills: - 10 1.
-Recognizing musical form and structure provides a format to describe cause-and-effect relationships and patterns.
-(Critical Thinking and Analysis) - 12 2.
-Applying knowledge of musical form and structure allows design parameters to set goals and make - informed decisions to learned and new concepts.
+Timbre: Aurally categorize-organize instruments into categories. - 8 Academic Context and Connections - 9 Colorado Essential Skills: - 10 1.
+Recognizing musical form and structure provides a format to describe cause-and-effect - 11 relationships and patterns.
+(Critical Thinking and Analysis) - Applying knowledge of musical form and structure allows design parameters to set goals and make informed decisions to learned and new concepts.
 (Adaptability and Flexibility) - 14 Inquiry Questions: - 15 1.
 Can the same musical idea be presented in more than one way? - 16 2.
-When people listen to a piece of music, what are they listening for? - 17 Expand and Connect: - 18 1.
-Examples of the ABA and verse/refrain patterns can be found in other disciplines (visual art and design, dance, theatre, poetry). - 20 2.
-Musical themes, patterns, and textures can be compared to the use of these elements in stories, - 21 songs, and other art forms. - 22 3.
-Properties (e.g., size, shape, composition) of an instrument dictate the types and range of sound it - can make. - 24 Second Grade, Standard 4.
-Aesthetic Valuation of Music Respond to - 25 Music - 26 Prepared Graduates: - 7.
+When people listen to a piece of music, what are they listening for?

+- 18 1.
+Examples of the ABA and verse/refrain patterns can be found in other disciplines (visual art and 19 design, dance, theatre, poetry). - Musical themes, patterns, and textures can be compared to the use of these elements in stories, songs, and other art forms. - Properties (e.g., size, shape, composition) of an instrument dictate the types and range of sound it can make.

+24 Second Grade, Standard 4.
+Aesthetic Valuation of Music Respond to

+- 25 Music

+- 26 Prepared Graduates:

+- 27 7.
 Evaluate and respond to music using criteria to make informed musical decisions.

+- 1 Grade Level Expectation:

 - 2 1.
-Discuss individual preferences for music using specific music terminology. - 3 GLE Code: MU.2.4.1
+Discuss individual preferences for music using specific music terminology.

+- 3 GLE Code: MU.2.4.1

+- 4 Evidence Outcomes

-- 5 Students Can: - 6 a.
-Communicate understanding of music's expressive qualities that influence personal preference. - 7 b.
+- 5 Students Can:

+- 6 a.
+Communicate understanding of music's expressive qualities that influence personal preference.

+- 7 b.
 Communicate similarities between musical pieces.

+- 8 Academic Context and Connections

-- 9 Colorado Essential Skills: - 1.
-Discerning musical preferences allows individuals to make connections between information gathered and personal experiences.
-(Self-Awareness) - 12 Inquiry Questions: - 13 1.
+- 9 Colorado Essential Skills:

+- 10 1.
+Discerning musical preferences allows individuals to make connections between information

+- 11 gathered and personal experiences.
+(Self-Awareness)

+- 13 1.
 How can movement reflect the expressive qualities of music? - 14 2.
 How does music affect emotions and feelings in general? - 15 3.
-How do individuals experience music in different ways? - 16 Expand and Connect: - 17 1.
-Using common language helps people communicate with and understand one another.
-Using - music vocabulary can be compared to vocabulary used in other areas (art, sports, or math). - 19 2.
-Individuals make choices about musical preferences based on many reasons, such as family - preferences, popular media, and a wide or limited exposure to diverse forms genres of music. - 21 Understanding the reasons for their own preferences can open students' receptiveness to the - 22 opinions and choices of others.
+How do individuals experience music in different ways? - 16 Expand and Connect: - Using common language helps people communicate with and understand one another.
+Using music vocabulary can be compared to vocabulary used in other areas (art, sports, or math). - 19 2.
+Individuals make choices about musical preferences based on many reasons, such as family - Individuals make choices about musical preferences based on many reasons, such as family preferences, popular media, and a wide or limited exposure to diverse forms-genres of music. - 21 Understanding the reasons for their own preferences can open students' receptiveness to the - 22 opinions and choices of others.